Rogue-1/HTB/Mobile/APKey.md

     return-void
 .end method
 ```
+Next we need to rebuild the APK.

-So no matter what I did I was unable to rebuild the apk using this command that would normally work.
+No matter what I did I was unable to rebuild the apk using this command that would normally work.
 However apktool uses aapt so I tested that out instead.

+However running the ```apktool b``` command still rebuilt the classes.dex.
+So with that we can use aapt to fix the orignial apk.

 ```console
 └──╼ [★]$ apktool b APKey -o APKey1.apk